Watermelon nutrition: glycemic index, calories, net carbs, diets

 Watermelon alone is not a great source of minerals.
 However, watermelon pulp is relatively high in potassium, manganese, magnesium, calcium, and phosphorus.

 It has moderate amounts of copper, iron, zinc, selenium, and choline.
-It is very low in sodium.
+It is deficient in sodium.

 Mineral coverage chart